Game-Warrior/blog/docs/2023-03-18-Fediverse-essay.md

+title: Fediverse essay
 # Introduction

 THE Fediverse short for federated universe is a collection of social media networks that are connected by a couple of protocols.
 The largest and most notable of which is Activity Pub.
 Mastodon is a micro blogging platform and is the largest of the networks that make up the fediverse.
-It has gained popularity after Elon Musk&rsquo;s purchase of Twitter and new erratic policy decisions.
+It has gained popularity after Elon Musk's purchase of Twitter and new erratic policy decisions.

 ![How-the-Fediverse-connects](https://user-images.githubusercontent.com/105872719/226110196-82af3850-a3a7-4838-9c20-3c0a8073fff0.png)